Abdihakim-Muhumed/yolo-k8/README.md

+# Yolo-k8s
+This is a simple ecommerce website developed on the MERN Stack.
+The Project was then dockerized and deployed on Kubernetes.

+# Technologies
+1. Docker
+2. Kubernetes
+3. Google cloud Platform
+4. Google Kubernetes Engine

+# Run on Local Machine
 ## Requirements
 Make sure that you have the following installed:
 - [node](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04)
 - npm
 - [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) and start the mongodb service with `sudo service mongod start`
+## Clone the repository
+    `git clone
 ## Navigate to the Client Folder
  `cd client`